 To toast The Queen.”

 Within a footballing context, it is the right of Irish nationals born in Northern Ireland to declare for the team that represents their country, Ireland.
 It is both bewildering and inexplicable, however, how such an astounding level of confusion and ignorance still reigns over the issue of FIFA player eligibility with regard to these Irish nationals in spite of the fact that there are clear rules in place to govern it (see articles 15-18 of FIFA’s Regulations Governing the Application of the Statutes), over which an independent judicial body, the Court of Arbitration for Sport (the CAS), has provided ample clarification in a long, thorough and detailed judgment.
-That judgment - CAS 2010/A/2071 IFA v/ FAI, Kearns & FIFA - came as a result of the 2010 case brought by Northern Ireland’s Irish Football Association (the IFA) against a Northern Ireland-born Irish national, Daniel Kearns, who, under FIFA's approval, declared for Ireland’s Football Association of Ireland (the FAI).
+That judgment - CAS 2010/A/2071 IFA v/ FAI, Kearns & FIFA - came as a result of the 2010 case brought by Northern Ireland’s Irish Football Association (the IFA) against a Northern Ireland-born Irish national, Daniel Kearns, who, under FIFA's approval, declared for Football Association of Ireland (the FAI), who administer football in the Republic of Ireland and represent the Irish nation.
 The overall aim of the IFA’s action was to challenge the right of Northern Ireland-born Irish nationals generally to declare for the Republic of Ireland and, beyond exceptions where players might also be eligible for another association, to limit the choice of these players to either play for Northern Ireland or play for no-one.* A judgment that measured 27 pages in length might well have demonstrated an innate complexity and delicacy in this issue, but when that judgment is so readily available to anyone with even a remote interest in player eligibility, there is no defence for ignorance.

 One could maybe excuse the general public for not knowing any better - it is often fair to trust that those whose professional duty it is to report reliable facts and information to the masses actually know what they are talking about - but when supposedly-serious journalists and media outlets such as the Belfast Telegraph are continually getting the basics of this issue so unfathomably wrong, it is simply unforgivable.
 We have even seen received misconceptions and falsehoods, repeated and taken for granted as fact, slip into BBC articles in relation to this issue.
 Ill-informed politicians like Nelson McCausland, Northern Ireland’s former Minister of Culture, Arts and Leisure, who seek to have a say on the issue are just as guilty.
 In McCausland’s case, the surprising thing is that his former position entrusted the bearer with a responsibility for sport.
 Or could it be that such individuals are simply trying to foment divisive social ignorance?…